Spread the love

 “impartially, without fear or favor, regardless of party, sect, or interests involved; to make the columns of THE NEW-YORK TIMES a forum for the consideration of all questions of public importance, and to that end to invite intelligent discussion from all shades of opinion.”

 The public paid to first purchase the land through eminent domain.
 American taxpayers funded the rebuilding.
-And the price each victim paid is beyond knowing.
+And the ultimate price each victim paid is beyond knowing.
 But, when some 9/11 Families vehemently disagreed with the official plan, their voices were marginalized and their concerns were misrepresented.

 New York City Mayor Michael Bloomberg shutdown efforts to poll every next-of-kin — as if some victims could possibly matter more than others — because he must have known they would reject the official plans.